Russell-S-Harper/EXPLORE/README.md

 Run the emulator, then load and run `DATA.PRG` to generate the `EXPLORE.DAT` data file, and then load and run `EXPLORE.PRG` to run the demo.
 Once `EXPLORE.DAT` is created, you don’t need to run `DATA.PRG` again, unless you change `«explore-repo»/cx16-v2/data.c`.

-Note: The hardware currently has a problem in that in 16-color mode, VERA can’t render some lines at certain angles, so as a workaround these lines are handled by implementing Bresenham’s algorithm directly.
-The end result is that in hardware it runs at only 4.0 frames/s – I think too slow to be playable.
+Note: The hardware currently has a problem in that in 16-color mode, VERA can’t render some lines at certain angles.
+As a workaround these lines are handled by implementing Bresenham’s algorithm directly, but the end result is that in hardware it runs at only 4.0 frames/s – I think too slow to be playable.

 The demo uses these keyboard controls: